rodolfo42/rodolfo42.github.io/_posts/2014-08-15-why-yahoo-isnt-google.md

 ---
 layout: post
-title: Why Yahoo isn't Google
+title: "Why Yahoo isn't Google"
+published: true
 ---

 Actually, Yahoo isn't Google because it just isn't.
 But the title is here just to draw your attention :D